Saptarshi-Nag189/omniscience_pro/prompts.md

 - "Formula 1 racing" vs "F1-score (ML metric)" → unrelated, treat as irrelevant
 - Context is code, question is conceptual or historical with no linkage

+CONVERSATION HISTORY RULE:
+- Conversation history is CONTEXTUAL ONLY
+- It may clarify pronouns, references, or follow-up intent
+- It must NOT be treated as a factual source
+- If conversation history conflicts with local context, academic results, or web results:
+  - IGNORE the conversation history

 STEP 2 — SOURCE SELECTION
 - If LOCAL CONTEXT is RELEVANT:
   - Base the answer primarily on LOCAL CONTEXT